minaminao/ctf-blockchain/README.md

 ### Forced Ether transfer to a contract via `selfdestruct`
 - If a contract does not have a receive Ether function and a payable fallback function, it is not guaranteed that Ether will not be received.
-- When a contract performs a `selfdestruct`, it can transfer its Ether to another contract or EOA, and this `selfdestruct` transfer can be forced even if the destination contract does not have the receive Ether function and the payable fallback function.
+- When a contract executes `selfdestruct`, it can transfer its Ether to another contract or EOA, and this `selfdestruct` transfer can be forced even if the destination contract does not have the receive Ether function and the payable fallback function.
 - If the application is built on the assumption that the Ether is `0`, it could be a bug.

 | Challenge                                    | Note, Keyword |